Race condition: In software

 A race condition can arise in software when a computer program has multiple code paths that are executing at the same time.
 If the multiple code paths take a different amount of time than expected, they can finish in a different order than expected, which can cause software bugs due to unanticipated behavior.
-A race can also occur between two programs, resulting in security issues (see below.)
+A race can also occur between two programs, resulting in security issues.

 Critical race conditions cause invalid execution and software bugs.
 Critical race conditions often happen when the processes or threads depend on some shared state.
 Operations upon shared states are done in critical sections that must be mutually exclusive.
 Failure to obey this rule can corrupt the shared state.

 A data race is a type of race condition.
 Data races are important parts of various formal memory models.
 The memory model defined in the C11 and C++11 standards specify that a C or C++ program containing a data race has undefined behavior.

 A race condition can be difficult to reproduce and debug because the end result is nondeterministic and depends on the relative timing between interfering threads.
 Problems of this nature can therefore disappear when running in debug mode, adding extra logging, or attaching a debugger.
 A bug that disappears like this during debugging attempts is often referred to as a "Heisenbug".
 It is therefore better to avoid race conditions by careful software design.